AmineDjeghri/stremio-addon-python-template/README.md

 ## About The Project

 There are many Stremio addon templates, but most are focused on Node.js.
-This template brings the power of Python and FastAPI to the ecosystem, prioritizing speed and reliability.
+This template brings the power of **Python**, **FastAPI**, and **UV** to the ecosystem, prioritizing speed, reliability, and modern development practices.

-This project is structured as an application (not a reusable library package), designed to run as a web service implementing the Stremio Addon Protocol.
+This is a **production-ready template** designed to be cloned and customized for your specific addon needs.
+It's structured as a Python package that runs as a web service implementing the **Stremio Addon Protocol**.

-It contains the following key components:

-The Stremio Addon (src/stremio_addon): Contains the FastAPI server logic for handling Stremio protocol requests (/manifest.json, /stream/{...}.json, etc.).

-Tests (tests): Unit tests for API endpoints using pytest.
+### Key Components

+- **Stremio Addon** (`src/stremio_addon_python_template/`): FastAPI server implementing the Stremio protocol
+  - `/manifest.json` - Addon capabilities and metadata
+  - `/catalog/{type}/{id}.json` - Content catalogs
+  - `/stream/{type}/{id}.json` - Stream sources
+  - `/configure` - NiceGUI-powered configuration interface

+- **Configuration UI** (`/configure`): Interactive web interface built with NiceGUI
+  - User-friendly addon configuration
+  - Dynamic manifest URL generation (works with both localhost and cloudflared)
+  - No manual URL editing required

+- **Tests** (`tests/`): Comprehensive unit tests using pytest
+  - API endpoint testing
+  - Manifest validation
+  - Stream response verification

 ## 👥  Authors
-- (Author) Amine Djeghri
+- (Author) Amine DJEGHRI

 ## 🧠 Features